airavata-courses/airavata-courses.github.io/index.md

 ### Course Objectives

-* A highlevel, broad understanding of core concepts of science gateway architectures.
+* Provide a highlevel, broad understanding of core concepts of science gateway architectures.

 * Study of both abstract concepts and practical techniques for building science gateways.